agential-ai/agential/README.md

 ## Developer Setup

 First install [anaconda](https://docs.anaconda.com/free/anaconda/install/windows/) and add to path by going to advanced system settings.
-Then launch cmd.
+Then, launch cmd.

 Use the following command to create a conda environment `discussion-agents` with Python version 3.10.13.
 Any Python version above 3.9 is viable.
 ```